 M INC. › change the game attaches great importance to supporting the further development of thought leadership on sport governance.
 While appreciating that highlighting cases of bad governance practices helps building the case for change, M INC. is focused on recognizing leadership and highlighting cases of evolving good governance practices.
-This focus reflects M INC.’s objective of inspiring and encouraging more sport leaders to also exemplify governance leadership.
+This focus reflects M INC.’s objective of inspiring and encouraging more sport leaders to also exemplify and further define governance leadership.

 Expert column on sport governance

 M INC. has developed and published approx. 20 case studies on evolving good governance practices in sport.
 Each case study is focused on what a particular sport organization is doing particularly well in the area of sport governance.
 The case studies recognize the leadership of a mix of sport organizations at different levels of sport and from across sports, countries and regions.
 They take the form of contributions for iSportconnect’s expert column on sport governance, which is shared with the world’s largest online community of sport business executives with more than 23,000 members.

 Articles offering a methodological framework for the case studies

 - The Strategic Importance and Urgency of Good Governance in Sport and What It Is All About

 Case studies about international sport organizations

 - Badminton World Federation: A Winning Model for Democratizing Sport in the 21st Century?